Voices Of Innovation: DHL

 Key examples of how we are leading this transition:

-7. Looking into the future – Are there any moonshot technologies you believe will become standard infrastructure in logistics hubs or warehouses?
+6. Looking into the future – are there any moonshot technologies you believe will become standard infrastructure in logistics hubs or warehouses?

 Currently there are no warehouse or logistic site(s) that is fully automated, and we don’t foresee that any site will be fully automated in the near future.
 DHL’s current aim is to support our shrinking and aging human workforce with smarter and more modern technologies.
-Currently, we have already automated selected tasks in a large number of our operations.
 Supply chain automation has become more flexible and mobile, reducing risks associated with technology deployments.
 Autonomous mobile robots can work with existing infrastructure, allowing for quick deployment, easy scaling, and repurposing as needed.
 Associates are increasingly receptive to working alongside robotics and automation technology.
 There is a growing recognition of how innovation can alleviate workforce challenges, making jobs easier and allowing skilled labor to focus on more strategic tasks and professional development.

 Looking ahead, however, the biggest shift may not be visible on the warehouse floor at all.
 It is happening in the digital backbone.
 Cloud platforms, APIs and real-time data layers that connect every robot, sensor and decision-maker into a single operating system.
 That is the infrastructure that turns a collection of automated tasks into a truly orchestrated supply chain.